AriMeron/Game/README.md

 -   Players will have a crosshair at the center of their screen to assist with aiming.

+**Cosmetics:**

+-   Players will be able to purchase loot boxes that contain different cosmetic items and skins for their character
+    -   these loot boxes can only be purchased with real money but are purely cosmetic

 ## Audio

 **Background Music:**